 We strongly advise you do not book travel until we have confirmed your trip is 'guaranteed' to run.
 If you book travel before we have confirmed it is 'guaranteed' we cannot be held responsible for any financial loss if the trip does not go ahead.

 When booking a holiday as a solo traveller a twin bedded room comprising of two single beds, is booked as standard.
 This will be with someone of the same gender unless you request to pay extra for your own room.
 Single rooms are often limited in supply so if you would like to pay a supplement for a single room we urge you to get in touch as soon as possible.
-This trip has a single supplement of £150 for winter 2021.
+This trip has a single supplement of £150.

 For this trip where you are centre-based, in other words where you are staying in the same accommodation all weekend, you are welcome to bring whatever luggage you require.
 However, please note that not all the hotels we use have elevators.
 This means you may need to carry your luggage to your bedroom and this might involve climbing several flights of stairs.
 We would suggest that luggage with wheels is generally a good idea.